 The Kewpies can also claim to being a club operating continuously every year since its inception.
 Whilst we are the oldest club in Western Sydney, unfortunately we cannot make this same claim because there were some years where we did not field a team, most notably during WWI.

 With the assistance of researching old local newspapers, mostly the Cumberland Argus and Fruitgrowers Advocate, digitally on line from the National Library of Australia, it has been very interesting to learn that there was a Granville Waratah Rugby Union Club playing between 1898 and 1902.
 While excited with the prospects that we are one in the same and that we are even older, after extensive research, unfortunately we have found no evidence, no link for us to make that claim….at least not yet.

-Over the decades the club has enjoyed many successes at both junior and senior levels with the golden period coming between 1965 and 1973 when the All-conquering All-Age senior division 1 team won the Challenge Shield (which is the oldest Soccer Shield still in use in Australia since 1902) 8 out of 9 years and the Cottam Cup (which is the oldest Soccer knock out competition in Australia since 1907) for 7 consecutive years.
+Over the decades the Mighty Waratah club has enjoyed many successes at both junior and senior levels with the golden period coming between 1965 and 1973 when the All-conquering All-Age Mens Senior Division 1 team won the Challenge Shield (which is the oldest Soccer Shield still in use in Australia since 1901) 8 out of 9 years and the Cottam Cup (which is the oldest Soccer knock out competition in Australia since 1907) for 7 consecutive years.
 We hold the mantle of having won the prestigious Cottam Cup more than any other club with 12 titles.
-Note that there is possibly a 13th title in the early 1950’s that has not been recorded but we are investigating.
+Note that there is possibly a 13th title in the early 1950’s that has not been recorded but we are still investigating.